French CEFR Levels Explained: A1, A2, B1, B2 and C1

 B2 French

 Who it is for: Learners who interact naturally with native speakers, follow complex arguments, and write structured texts.
+B2 is the standard required for studying at a French university or working professionally in a French-speaking environment.

 What you should know: